 Do you attend a lot of trade show events, farmer’s markets or do you simply set up your shop on a street corner?
 Shipping containers are very simple to transport, so they lend well to businesses that need to move not just inventory but their whole customer experience.

 Event businesses frequent several locations, and sometimes client’s homes, in order to hold their events.
 Not all locations have an ideal layout to entertain or serve.
 You may need weather protection in some properties, or a separate bar or serving space.
 Shipping containers allow you to place that space wherever you need, without the hassle of setting it up or taking it down every time.
 Overall, they are perfect custom event solutions.

 Offices and Creative Spaces

-Another major tiny home application is for offices and creative spaces.
+Another application is for offices and creative spaces.
 With more and more people working from home, there’s an increased need for home offices and creative spaces where people can gather to work.
-A shipping container can allow you to have a separate space for your home office.
+A shipping container office can allow you to have a separate space for your home office.
 Or, it can be a great starting point for a communal working environment.

 Shipping containers are faster to build and often cheaper than home sheds you might be tempted to build for your office.
 Plus, they are portable so you can bring them with you to your next home, or just use them to boost the value of your home.

 Communal working spaces may need to start out small, and potentially move around, which makes a modified shipping container the perfect place to start.

 Environmentally conscious homeowners, or just those who want to escape the debt of a mortgage, turn to shipping containers as flexible, inexpensive homes that help them reduce their carbon footprint.
 Tiny homes can be completely mobile, allowing for a digital nomad lifestyle.
 Plus, as they are smaller, they can often accommodate luxury materials and features at a much lower total price point.